hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger-labs/perun-eth-backend.md

             </td>
             <td>
-                ## Description:
-This PR sets the GasLimit to a given argument in the ERC20_Depositor, ETH_Depositor and ContractBackend.
-This allows us to set the gas limit to 0 for all chains that support the dynamic gasLimit estimation.
+                This PR reverts the removal of secondary settling to reduce transaction fees.
             </td>
         </tr>
     </table>
     <div class="right-align">
-        Created At 2024-02-08 15:21:33 +0000 UTC
+        Created At 2024-02-15 14:29:27 +0000 UTC
     </div>
 </div>